 The Masons Suite features an antique china design, inspired by the British potter Charles James Mason, who patented Ironstone in 1813 – so popular was it, that by the mid-19th century a variety of ironstone types were being produced with the name subsequently becoming generic.

 Ironstone designs were largely inspired by Chinese export porcelain, and often featured Chinese landscapes containing over-blown peonies, using cobalt blue and rust red in the classic ironstone pallete.
 The china on the Mason’s Dining suite echo’s these antique designs with the floral landscape, in cobalt, red and turquise with hand gilded edges.

-The table features a large masons design urn gilt filigree base, with cake stands to each side.
-On the corners of the table are sauce jugs, and a pair of crystal pots on gilt stands.
+The table features a large masons design urn with gilt filigree base, with crystal dishes to each side.
+On the corners of the table are a selection of condiments and dishes.
 On the table, there are two glasses and four pieces of cutlery per place setting (plus plate!)
-Gloss mahogany chairs are upholstered in deep Cobalt Blue and gold silk brocade to perfectly match the colours on the china and match the rich mahogany of the wood.
+Gloss mahogany chairs are upholstered in deep Cobalt Blue gold silk brocade with velvet plus trim to perfectly match the colours on the china and match the rich mahogany of the wood.